-Three separate terms of one type or any combination of the following activities: credit or non-credit internship; department-approved independent study or project; or credit or non-credit SPC 113, SPC 117, or SPC 119.
+Three separate terms of one type or any combination of the following activities: credit or non-credit internship; department-approved independent study or project; or credit or non-credit SPC 113.
+SPC 117. or SPC 119. project; or credit or non-credit SPC 113, SPC 117, or SPC 119.
 NOTE: The performance practice courses (SPC 113, SPC 117, or SPC 119) do not count toward the major, minor, or departmental limit of 51 credit hours.
 However, these credits do count toward graduation (six credit hour limit) and the courses are graded, whether taken for credit or non-credit.
 NOTE: Students who are interested in pursuing graduate work in a particular communication sub-discipline should select among the non-core options accordingly.
 For example, students interested in seeking an advanced degree in media may consider SPC 185, SPC 260, SPC 389, SPC 391/491, SPC 412, an internship in media and an independent study in the area of media theory.
 Nine core courses:

-Mille Core Courses.

-SPC 100 Speech Communication

-SPC 200 Interpersonal Communication

-SPC 214 Group Process

-SPC 223 Oral Interpretation

-SPC 285 Argumentation and Debate

-SPC 287 Advanced Public Speaking

-SPC 300 Communication Theory

-SPC 367 Persuasions Theories

-SPC 410 Rhetorical Criticism

-One from:

-SPC 185 Mass Media and Society

-SPC 230 Business and Professional Communication

-SPC 260 Introduction to New Media

-ENG 270 Writing, Rhetoric and Culture

-Three from:

-SPC 317 Intercultural Communication

-SPC 330 Organizational Communication

-SPC 389 Gender and Mass Media

-SPC 391/491 Seminar in Broadcast Media

-SPC 392/492 Seminar in Speech Communication

-SPC 397/497 Internship

-SPC 399/499 Independent Study
+'''

+SPC 100

+Speech Communication

+SPC 200

+Interpersonal Communication

+SPC 214

+SPC 223

+Group Process

+Oral Interpretation

+SPC 285

+Argumentation and Debate

+SPC 287

+Advanced Public Speaking

+SPC 300

+Communication Theory

+SPC 367

+Persuasions Theories

+SPC 410

+Rhetorical Criticism

+One of the following:

+SPC 185

+Mass Media and Society

+SPC 230

+Business and Professional Communication

+SPC 260

+Introduction to New Media

+ENG 270

+Writing, Rhetoric and Culture

+Three of the following:

+Intercultural Communication

+SPC 317

+SPC 330

+Organizational Communication

+SPC 389

+Gender and Mass Media

+SPC 391/491

+Seminar in Broadcast Media

+SPC 392/492

+Seminar in Speech Communication

+SPC 397/497

+Internship

+SPC 399/499

+Independent Study

+SPC 412

 Media Criticism

-SPC 493 Seminar in Organizational Communication
+Seminar in Organizational Communication

+SPC 493

+'''

 Speech Communication Minor

 18 credit hours from the Speech Communication track, including at least three courses above the 100-level and at least one at the 300- or 400-level.

 Organizational Communication Major

 This interdisciplinary program focuses on communication in professional settings, emphasizing historical and contemporary perspectives on the multitude of communicative practices that constitute organizational life.
 Students learn to think critically about communication in organizations, as well as develop specific skills for the presentation and analysis of organizational messages.
 Selected courses from other fields complement a core set of courses.
-Depending on the courses selected as well as coursework in a minor, students are prepared for positions in business, industry, non-profit, community, and governmental organizations, and may take career paths in internal corporate communication, human resources, training and development, media and community relations, public relations,

-marketing, customer service, community advocacy, technical communication, and management.
+Depending on the courses selected as well as coursework in a minor, students are prepared for positions in business, industry, non-profit, community, and governmental organizations, and may take career paths in internal corporate communication, human resources, training and development, media and community relations, public relations, sales and marketing, customer service, community advocacy, technical communication, and management.

 Major Requirements: